KostasApi/book-library/README.md

 ### Prerequisites

-In order to avoid the installation on the above technologies locally, the project leveraging :whale: **Docker**.
-So the only dependency to run the project in development mode is :whale: **Docker**.
+In order to avoid the installation on the above technologies locally, the project leveraging **Docker**.
+So the only dependency to run the project in development mode is **Docker**.

-- :whale: Docker
+- Docker :whale:

 ```sh
 https://www.docker.com/get-started